kyma-project/test-infra/cmd/image-builder/README.md

 * Supports signing images with the Signify service
 * Supports pushing images to the Google Cloud Artifact Registry
 * Supports building images for multiple architectures
-* Supports building images for restricted markets that are not publicly available
+* Supports building images for the Chainguard images, which are used on restricted markets that are not publicly available

 ## Quickstart Guide